 Physical features for the U.S. are learned with only two maps—one for bodies of water and the other for mountains, deserts, and plains.

 Trick Geography USA should only take from five to seven weeks to complete.
 For the USA course, four matching tests are at the back of both teacher and student books, but the answer key is only in the teacher’s guide.
 Two pages of optional activity suggestions in the teacher’s guide offer some useful ideas to reinforce learning.
+The four other continent courses are similar in layout.

 The much longer Trick Geography World course should take from 25 to 35 weeks depending upon the ages and abilities of students.
 Tests for the World course are in a separate book, and each student needs his or her own student book and test book.
 The World set includes the teacher’s guide, student book, and test book.